 Elliott says he only ever worked in black and white as he could not afford colour, which at the time was many times more expensive than monochrome.
 For example, a small colour print was seven times the cost of a monochrome equivalent.
 So in 1971, Elliott abandoned black and white completely and never returned to it.
-This was ahead of the curve, as the general cultural switch came 15 years later.
-Following his desire to make photography more expressive, Elliott began to wildly experiment with the medium, to conquer its inherent rigidity.
+Following his desire to make photography more expressive and creative, Elliott began to wildly experiment with the medium, to conquer its inherent rigidity.
 Colour was intrinsic to this, as it allows a myriad of psychological implications.
 Not to mention the expanded lexicon of aesthetic possibilities.

 Originally as a photographer, Elliott perceived Photography as like painting the entire image in mid air and chucking it all at the canvas in one hit.
 Elliott knew that to take Photography to next level, he would need to control and introduce alchemy into this process.
-So he began by increasing the number of exposures, introducing layers of light and delaying exposures, playing with time and space and generally moving away from the ubiquitous instantaneous snapshot.
+So he began by increasing the number of exposures, introducing layers of light and delaying exposures, playing with time and space and generally moving away from the ubiquitous and instantaneous snapshot.
 Above all he wanted to creatively and technically master control of the medium.
-To do with light, time, space, mass, perspective and viewpoint, what painters did with paint.
+To do with light, time, space, mass, perspective and viewpoint, exactly what painters did with paint.
 Perhaps achieve even more, by exploiting the fundamental nature of the medium, which he knew must have its own unique idiosyncrasies.
 To find emotion in the machine.
 Passion and fire.
 Perhaps even a little of the Divine.
 And to paint with technology, a truly universal art for the electronic age.